toriavendano/toriavendano/README.md

 # Hi, human 👽

 <p>You can call me <b>Tori</b>.
 I'm 25 and I'm from Brazil.</p>
 <p></p>I'm just another human being and I wanna have some fun around here.
-At this point, I'm attending a Bachelor of Fine Arts in Film and I'm studying some UI Design patterns and Front End Development.</p>
+At this point, I'm attending a Bachelor of Fine Arts in Film and I'm studying some UI Design patterns and Front End Development.
+I really enjoy creative coding and I'm willing to learn it!</p>
 <p>This profile is my diary.
 I want to know how much I've been evolving with my studies.
 If you are interested in any of this, just follow me and we can have a nice chat.</p>
 <p>Thanks for reading!</p>